outwatch/outwatch/docs/readme.md

 ### Rendering Async Effects

-You can render any `cats.effect.Effect` type like `cats.effect.IO` or `monix.eval.Task`.
+You can render any `cats.effect.Effect` type like `cats.effect.SyncIO` or `zio.Task` (using the typeclass `colibri.effect.RunEffect`).
 The effect will be run async whenever an element is rendered with this modifier.
 So you can do:
 ```scala mdoc:js:compile-only
 import cats.effect.IO